saket1999/SaleSpot/README.md

-# salespot
+# SaleSpot

-A new Flutter application.
+A complete ecommerce solution to buy and sell goods

 ## Getting Started